-As a saxophonist, Jasmine has performed at venues including Roulette, Korzo, SEEDS (New York City), Sala Xochipilli and Jazzorca (Mexico City), Teatro Ocampo and Amaticafe (Morelia, MX), Happy and Havana Bar (New Zealand), in contexts including Anthony Braxton’s Falling River Nonet (2014) with new music ensemble Stroma (2018) and as a soloist with the Orquesta Sinfonica de Michoacan (2015).
+As a saxophonist, Jasmine has performed at venues including Roulette, Korzo and SEEDS (New York City), Sala Xochipilli and Jazzorca (Mexico City), Teatro Ocampo and Amaticafe (Morelia, MX), Happy and Havana Bar (New Zealand), in contexts including Anthony Braxton’s Falling River Nonet (2014) with new music ensemble Stroma (2018) and as a soloist with the Orquesta Sinfonica de Michoacan (2015).
 Recent projects include improvising chamber quartet the Noveltones and composers' collective the Arthur Street Loft Orchestra.
 Jasmine currently works as an Artist Teacher at the New Zealand School of Music and serves on the artistic advisory panel of the Wellington Jazz Festival.